oqtane/oqtane.docs/src/pages/manuals/system/index.md

    ![Admin Dashboard Button](./assets/control-panel-admin-dashboard-button.png)

-3. **Navigate to Desired Feature**: Within the **Admin Dashboard**, you’ll find icons for each available feature.
+3. **Navigate to Desired Feature**: Within the **Admin Dashboard**, you'll find icons for each available feature.
 Click on the desired feature to begin management.

    ![Host Management](./assets/admin-dashboard.png)